The North Atlantic cold-water shrimp is remarkable for its bright pink color both before and after cooking.

 Shrimp from both inshore and offshore fisheries are landed at the land-based factories.
 Here, the cold-water shrimp are quality-assessed and size-graded, before entering the production line.
 The shrimp are then cooked and peeled before they are quick frozen.
 From the factories, the processed shrimp are either shipped directly to customers around the world, or to our other factories for advanced processing and packaging.

-Some of our shrimp pass through our processing facilities in Denmark, where they are repacked, brined or subject to modified air packaging.
+Some of our shrimp pass through our processing facilities in Germany, where they are repacked, brined or subject to modified air packaging.
 A small proportion of the cold-water shrimp are sent to Poland, where they are used as ingredients in ready meals.

 Route to market